unstoppablecarl/pinia-scope/README.md

 import { useTireStore } from 'tire-store.ts'

 export const useVehicleStore = defineScopeableStore('vehicles', ({ scope }: StoreCreatorContext) => {

   // create a TireStore using the same scope as this VehicleStore
   // if this VehicleStore is unscoped, scope will be '' and the TireStore will also be unscoped const tireStore = useTireStore(scope)

   // creates a TireStore with no prefix (an un-scoped version of the TireStore)
   // this would be the same as useTireStore() in a normal Pinia store const tireStoreWithoutScope = useTireStore.unScoped()

+  // ❌ you should never use component scope within a store const tireStoreComponentScoped = useTireStore()

   // ...
 })
 ```